xen-42/outer-wilds-third-person-camera/README.md

 - HUD way too big at low screen resolution
 - SignalScope frequency and map HUD don't show in third person
 - Solanum's rocks textures get messed up when switching cameras
+- Weird orb appears around your head if you go in ghost matter

 Wishlist (would be nice):
 - Actually catch fire in fires